eldu/temporarymoments/Draft.md

 ---
 ![1xIP9g5uq_WJsA4-1-TL2jmVofK90uq2X](images/photos_thumbnail/1xIP9g5uq_WJsA4-1-TL2jmVofK90uq2X.jpg)

-The phrase, "to carry the weight of the world on one�s shoulders," is derived from the Greek Myth wherein Altas, a Titan, bore the weight of the heavens on his shoulders.
+The phrase, "to carry the weight of the world on one's shoulders," is derived from the Greek Myth wherein Altas, a Titan, bore the weight of the heavens on his shoulders.

 Health care workers are experiencing rising levels of burnout, anxiety, and stress.
 The shortage of Personal Protection Equipment (PPE) puts their patients and themselves at risk.
 PPE is not intended to be reused.
 Delayed test turnarounds are preventing the US from effectively containing the virus through the strategy of testing, tracing, and isolating.
 In addition, protocol changes about COVID-19 were not clearly communicated.